bifurcationkit/BifurcationKitDocs.jl/docs/src/tutorials/tutorialCarrier.md

 We obtain the following result which is remarkable because it contains many more disconnected branches which we did not find in the first try.

 If we use a smaller parameter step, we get more branches.
-We don't do it here because the docs run on githiub CI and is ressource limited.
+We don't do it here because the docs run on githiub CI and is resource limited.

 ```julia
 br = @time continuation(